ardoq/k8s-ardoq-bridge/README.md

 As an alternative to the --set option of the helm command, you can also edit the values.yaml file.

 ## How do I onboard an Application Resource?
-On either the namespace or the specific Resource, you simply add:
+Label either the namespace or the specific Resource:
 ```yaml
 sync-to-ardoq: "enabled"
 ```